-The board of directors shall establish Standing Committees as a permanent part of the organization.
-Committee members shall be appointed for the term of the current calendar year by the chairman of the board with approval by a majority of all the board of directors.
+The board of directors shall establish Standing Committees as a permanent part of the organization, which shall include but not necessarily be limited to the Standing Committees defined in these Bylaws.
+Committee members shall be appointed for the term of a calendar year by the chair of the board with approval by a majority of all the board of directors.
 A Standing Committee is to carry out those responsibilities delegated to it by the board of directors and shall not supersede the authority of the board.
 Standing Committees shall report regularly to the board of directors.